mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

     * https://arxiv.org/abs/1810.04805

 [TransformerModelArchitecture]: arxiv1706.03762.the_transformer_model_architecture.figure1.png "The Transformer - model architecture / Source: A. Vaswani et al. 'Attention is all you need'"
-[PositionalEncoding]: positional_encoding.png "Positional Encoding for 512 positions and a dimensional embedding vectors. / Source: self."
+[PositionalEncoding]: positional_encoding.png "Positional Encoding for 512 positions and 1280 dimensional embedding vectors. / Source: self."